Dynamism is everywhere!

 The worksheet is showing the GDP forecasting of US and China.
 You will see this type of forecasting in practical life.

 - GDP for US is set 500 (see cell C4) with a growth rate of 3% (cell C5).

-This forecasting wants to know what will be the scenario if the above GDP and growth rate continue for the next 15 years?
+This forecasting wants to know what will be the scenario if the above GDP and growth rate continues for the next 15 years?
 That we want to see with a chart.

 Introduction to worksheet data and formulas

-Let me introduce you with the worksheet data and formulas used in the calculations.
+Let me introduce you to the worksheet data and formulas used in the calculations.

 - Check out the formula in cell D4.
 It is: =C4*(1+D5).
 The values of C4 and D5 are 500 and 3% respectively.
 And the result is 515.
 I have copied this formula for other cells on the right (up to cell R4).

 - In the above-mentioned ways, I have also made formulas for ranges D8: R8 and D7: R7.